ecohealthalliance/EpiTator/README.md

 The geoname annotator uses the geonames.org dataset to resolve mentions of geonames.
 A classifier is used to disambiguate geonames and rule out false positives.

 To use the geoname annotator run the following command to import geonames.org data into an embedded sqlite3 database:

 ```
 python -m annotator.sqlite_import_geonames
 ```

+This annotator also requires installing the nltk name entitiy extractor.

 ### Resolved Keyword Annotator